The GBS 2018 art competition has concluded, and we are proud to present the three winners!

 3. How will the bioeconomy contribute to coping with global challenges in your direct living environment?

-All entries received will be evaluated by a jury.
-The jury is composed of:
+All entries received were be evaluated by a jury.
+The jury was composed of:

 - art and design expert --> Prof. Hans Baltzer - Illustrator, Art Professor,

 - representatives from the German Bioeconomy Council